About the training:

 This training is an element of the formal CMRP Teacher Training Pathway (TTP) and the certificate of attendance can be included in either a TTP Portfolio.
 If you register on the TTP after having completed this training the certificate can be included retrospectively.

-Participants must commit to the entire residential training.
+Participants must commit to the entire online training.
 Unless there are exceptional circumstances, we are unable to negotiate late arrivals or early leaving.

 Pre-requisites for attending: